seratch/scaruby/readme.md

 # Scala API in Ruby

 Surely, it works.
-It serves as a Ruby reference for Scala programmers.
+It also serves as a Ruby reference for Scala programmers.

 ## Setup